OpenBioSim/biosimspace_tutorials/03_steered_md/02_trajectory_analysis.md

 ## 1. Introduction
 <div id="intro">

 The purpose of the steered MD simulation is to access conformational space that would take a very long time (or be inaccessible altogether) at equilibrium.
-To generate the data for the Markov State Model, we need to see how the system behaves given some starting conformation.
-To do this, we will be running seeded MD simulations, where a snapshot from the sMD trajectory is used as a starting point for an equilibrium MD simulation.
+We can check whether the desired conformational change occured by analysing the output CV data.

 Let's download the inputs for the tutorial if necessary